 MMS 2013 Hands On Labs Available

 A few months ago we held the annual 2013 Microsoft Management Summit in Las Vegas.
 As in years past, the event sold out quickly and it was a very busy week.
 To everyone that attended, our sincere thanks.
-As a recap, the below blog gives you the list of available sessions online to view that deal with topics covered on the Core Blog site.
+As a recap, the below blog gives you the list of available sessions online to view that deal with topics covered.

 Sessions from MMS 2013 Now Available